Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 ## Connecting the SCM to Travis

-The Archetype will set up the project to work with Github.
+The Archetype will set up the project to work with [Github][github].
 This SCM is very easy to connect to Travis by just following the [beginners guide][travis-guide].

 It may not be possible using Travis with other repositories.
 Check their manual site to find out more.

 ## Configuration file

-Travis requires a .travis.yml file, found in the project's root folder, which will be used to configure the CI process.
+Travis requires a .travis.yml file, included in the project's root folder, which will be used to configure the CI process.
 Again, more information about this can be found in the [beginners guide][travis-guide], but a few things should be commented.

 ### JDK versions

-This file comes ready to test the project using JDK 7, JDK 8 and openJDK 7.
+The file comes ready to test the project using the JDK 7, JDK 8 and openJDK 7.
 If any of these are not supported they should be removed, and the file adapted to it.

-Also JDK 7 will be used to deploy the code artifacts, while JDK 8 will be used for the Maven site.
-This way the code is compatible with JDK 7 and 8, and the Javadoc generated along the Maven site takes advantage of the latest Javadoc doclet.
+Also the JDK 7 will be used to deploy the code artifacts, while JDK 8 will be used for the Maven site.
+This way the code is compatible with both the JDK 7 and 8, and the Javadoc generated along the Maven site takes advantage of the latest Javadoc doclet.

 ### Scripts

-The Travis configuration file will call a script for the deployment tasks, and these are detailed in the [deployment section][deployment].
+The Travis configuration file will call a script for each deployment, and these are detailed in the [deployment section][deployment].

 ## Environmental variables